Last updated: May 2026

 - Rise supports hybrid payroll (local currency and/or crypto)

-EOR coverage note: Rise is constantly launching new EOR countries, adds new EOR markets every week, and is targeting 60+ EOR markets by end of 2026.
+EOR coverage note: Rise operates owned entities in the US, UK, Canada, Australia, Ireland, Cyprus, New Zealand, and South Africa, and is constantly launching new EOR markets, targeting 60+ EOR countries by end of 2026.

 2) Rise handles compliance, contracts, and payroll setup